-- FIS, or First Input Delay: This measures how long it takes for the site to react to the first interaction by a user.
+- FIS, or First Input Delay: This measures how long it takes for the site to react to the first interaction.
 This could be a tap on a button, for instance.
 A good grade here gives the user a sense that a site is quick to react to input and, therefore, responsive.
 Slow, again, leads to frustration.

 Different tools use different metrics

-Every page experience tool uses a number of Web Vitals, gathered from a variety of sources.
+Every page experience tool uses several Web Vitals gathered from a variety of sources.
 As every tool has a different purpose, the metrics used differ per tool.
-The common denominator, however, are the Core Web Vitals as Google uses these in every page experience tool it has.
+However, the common denominator is the Core Web Vitals, as Google uses these in every page experience tool it has.

 What are these Core Web Vitals?

-The Core Web Vitals don’t work in isolation, as there are a whole lot of other metrics.
+The Core Web Vitals don’t work in isolation, as there are many other metrics.
 Some are based on controlled lab tests, while others are metrics that only work with field data.
 After doing a lot of research, Google determined a new set called Web Vitals.
 These are a combination of metrics we already know, plus a set of new ones.
-The three Core Web Vitals are the most important ones and Google is specifically asking site owners to keep an eye on these scores and improve them where you can.
+The three Core Web Vitals are the most important ones, and Google is specifically asking site owners to keep an eye on these scores and improve them where they can.

 LCP: Largest Contentful Paint

 Largest Contentful Paint measures the point at which the largest content element appears on the screen.
-Keep in mind that it doesn’t measure the time it takes for your page to fully load, but it simply looks at when the most important part loads.
+Keep in mind that it doesn’t measure the time it takes for your page to load fully, but it simply looks at when the most important part loads.

 If you have a simple web page with just a piece of text and a large image, that large image will be considered the LCP.
 Since this is the largest piece of content to load in the browser, it’s destined to make an impression.
 By getting that to load quicker, your site can appear much faster.
 So, sometimes, it might just be as simple as optimizing that image itself.

-In the past, there were metrics like First Meaningful Content, which measured time when the first piece of content appeared on screen that meant something to the user.
-But, unlike the name suggests, the FMC metric often couldn’t figure out what was the most meaningful thing that appeared on screen.
+In the past, there were metrics like First Meaningful Content, which measured the time when the first piece of content appeared on the screen that meant something to the user.
+Unlike the name suggests, the FMC metric often couldn’t figure out the most meaningful thing that appeared on the screen.
 Complex metrics lead to useless data.

 What you need to know